 If you are new to antique watch collecting, you may not know what types of watches to look for and which would be best to avoid.
 In this post, we will explain why it is best to avoid buying antique pocket watches with low jewel counts.
-In many cases, the cost of repairing a 7-jewel watch can exceed its value.
+In many cases, the cost of repairing 7 jewel movements can exceed the value of the watch.
 Obviously, if this was an inherited timepiece the sentimental value could far exceed the cost of repair.
 I do have 7-jewel watches in my collection, but my focus moving forward is on fully-jewelled watches.

 Jewels are hard minerals added to the movement of the watch to prevent wear at pivot and impact points.
 They provide a very smooth, hard surface at various points within the movement in order to reduce friction and increase running efficiency.
 Generally, the jewel count is a direct indicator of overall quality.
 Jewel bearings have been used in watches since the early 18th century.
 Originally natural jewels were used, such as diamond, sapphire, ruby, and garnet.
 In 1902, a process to make synthetic sapphire and ruby was developed by Auguste Verneuil.
 This made jewelled bearings much cheaper.

 Below we can see the typical jewel count configurations for 7, 11 and 15-jewel movements.
 7-jewel watches were budget options in their day.
 They weren’t designed to keep excellent time, so they usually lack features that make adjusting easy.
 In addition, the budget quality of 7-jewel watches made people less likely to appreciate and care for them.
 Valuable watches get better treatment, more frequent repair and service and cleaner storage.
 A 15-jewel movement is considered to be fully-jewelled and is considered to be the minimum benchmark for quality watches.